 My technician told me cheap Chinese parts are perfectly OK, what are your thoughts?

-Cheap Chinese parts are everywhere and they have a place in very affordable equipment, clock radios, Bluetooth speakers, etc. I’d suggest that a technician advising you that cheap Chinese parts are perfectly OK to use in quality hi-fi gear is probably not someone you want to use.
+Cheap Chinese parts are everywhere and they have a place in very affordable equipment, Bluetooth speakers, soundbars etc. But there is a reason Bluetooth speakers and soundbars die after just a few years and I’d suggest that any technician telling you that cheap Chinese parts are perfectly OK in quality hi-fi gear is probably not someone you want to use.

 “But Mike, Musical Fidelity uses cheap Chinese parts!”